easternpeezy1/TextRPGv2/README.md

-# ⚠️ Apocalypse RPG - Survive the Wasteland
+# ⚠️ REMNANT: A Text-Based Surivival RPG

 A text-based survival RPG built with Electron where you fight zombies, bandits, and bosses in a post-apocalyptic world.